Romy and Michele's High School Reunion: Development

 The Romy and Michele characters first appeared in the 1988 stage play Ladies Room, which was written by Robin Schiff.
 Schiff was in the comedy troupe The Groundlings with Lisa Kudrow, who starred in the play as Michele opposite Christie Mellor as Romy.
 Schiff said her inspirations for the characters of Romy and Michele "were loosely based, just visually, on these girls I used to see going into a club on Sunset Blvd.
 You'd see these two friends, and they looked like they got dressed together and were wearing different versions of the same thing."

 Ladies Room was then adapted into a pilot for a sitcom called Just Temporary, with Kudrow and Mellor reprising their roles, but the pilot was not picked up to series.
-Around this time, film executives at the Disney subsidiary Touchstone came across Schiff's play while "looking for a 'female version of 'Wayne's World'".
+Around this time, film executives at the Disney subsidiary Touchstone came across Schiff's play while "looking for a 'female version of Wayne's World.
 Schiff was initially reluctant to adapt the play into a film, thinking some scenes would not transfer well to a movie.
-After Schiff pondered about what it might be like if Romy and Michele were invited to their high school reunion ("…And it wasn't until they fill out the questionnaire when they realize their lives hadn't amounted to anything.
-That seemed funny to me") Schiff began work on the script, which she would spend the next five years developing.
+After Schiff pondered what it might be like if Romy and Michele were invited to their high school reunion ("…And it wasn't until they fill out the questionnaire when they realize their lives hadn't amounted to anything.
+That seemed funny to me"), Schiff began work on the script, which she would spend the next five years developing.
 Schiff based the characters' friendship partly on her relationship with her best friend.
 "One day we were stuck on a plane on a tarmac, and started reading the Sky Mall catalog and laughing our asses off.
 That was the kind of friend you want to hang out with—that even stuck on a plane on the tarmac you can still have fun."